 Be aware of your crew’s (meaning your family and friends) expectations/limitations

-Unless you’re on a boat that has its own crew, your friends and family are likely going to be your crew for boating holidays in France and you’ll depend on each other while out on the water.
+Unless you’re on a boat that has its own crew, your friends and family are likely going to be your crew for boating vacations in France and you’ll depend on each other while out on the water.
 Keep in mind that everyone has varying levels of experience boating.
 Therefore, it is the captain’s obligation to educate and brief those aboard on safety and docking procedures, line handling, etc.

 On our recent canal trip, we were fortunate that the members of our crew had been on a previous canal cruise in Alsace the year before so they were familiar with the locks and how they operated.
 We also had lock operators on these canals so they were not something we had deal with other than getting the boat into and out of the lock.